LiuqianC/Site_suitability/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->

+### Attention
+**Due to the different screen resolution, the software interface varies on different computers.
+If you encounter any problems with the display of the software, please adjust the width and length of the window.
+In common exceptions, users need to stretch the window length to show the full control slider**

 ## Usage

 ### Interface

 The interface contains 3 types of control components:
 * Canvas
-All the images will shown on the canvas.
-It contains 3 factors images initially, and will add a suitability image when generating the site suitablity.
+All the images will be shown on the canvas.
+It contains 3 factors images initially and will add a suitability image when generating the site suitability.

 * Sliders
 The slider controls the weight of the factor in the final suitability result.
-There are 3 sliders in the interface, which control the weight of factor respectively.
+There are 3 sliders in the interface, which control the weight of factors respectively.

 * Buttons
 The buttons enable reset factor weights, image generation, write data and exit functions.